 If your car accident happened a few weeks or a few months ago, your right to go to court and file a lawsuit over the crash isn't going to be an issue.
 But if a year or more has passed since the crash, it's important to figure out how your state's statute of limitations applies to your potential claim.
 These laws set firm time limits on your right to file a lawsuit.
-In most states the deadline is 2 years or 3 years from the date of the accident, but a few states follow a 1-year time limit.
-Miss the filing deadline, and your right to take your case to court is lost for good, unless a rare exception applies to extend the time limit.
+In most states, the deadline is 2 years or 3 years from the date of the accident, but a few states follow a 1-year time limit.
+Miss the filing deadline, and your right to take your case to court is lost for good unless a rare exception applies to extend the time limit.

 Most car accident cases settle out of court, often without a lawsuit ever being filed.
 But if you've lost the option of filing a lawsuit, and the other side (the at-fault driver's insurance company, for example) knows that, you've also lost almost all your negotiation leverage when it's time to talk settlement.
-Learn more about how the statute of limitations works in personal injury cases.

-This is a crucial question, but getting a definitive answer is rarely easy (except in rear-end accident cases).
-Insurance companies and attorneys typically look first at any police report generated after the accident, and then to the statements of any locatable witnesses who are willing to help.
-Accident scene photos, the nature and extent of vehicle damage, and even area surveillance video can all come into play.
-When the fault story can't be pieced together with much more than the conflicting accounts of the drivers involved in the crash, a car accident claim is still possible, but there are certain to be challenges.
-Get details on proving fault for a car accident.
+This is a crucial question, but getting a definitive answer is rarely easy.
+Insurance companies and attorneys typically look first at police reports related to the accident first and then at the statements of car accident witnesses.
+Accident scene photos, the nature and extent of vehicle damage, and even area surveillance video can all come into play too.
+When the fault picture can't be pieced together with much more than the conflicting accounts of the drivers involved in the crash, a car accident claim is still possible, but more challenging.

-But if your car accident left you with serious injuries (like a head injury, a broken bone, or any injury that keeps you from going back to work), and you want reimbursement for medical expenses if nothing else, that adds to economic losses and other categories of harm, including "pain and suffering."
-If you're in this situation, it probably makes sense to talk with an attorney about your legal options.
-Learn more about car accident injuries and how "pain and suffering" works in a car accident case.
+But if your car accident left you with serious injuries (like a head injury, a broken bone, or any injury that keeps you from going back to work), and you want reimbursement for medical expenses and pain and suffering, talk with an attorney about your legal options.

 On the vehicle damage side, your car emerging from the accident with just a small dent or two paints a very different picture than if the vehicle was deemed a total loss.
-Significant vehicle damage often correlates with significant injuries, and can lead an insurance company (or a lawyer) to take your claim more seriously.
+Significant vehicle damage often correlates with significant injuries and can lead an insurance company (or a lawyer) to take your claim more seriously.

 No matter the specifics of your car accident, one of the most important factors in assessing the viability of a claim is whether there's an insurance policy in place that would cover your losses.
 Is the at-fault driver insured?
 Does that policy include enough coverage to pay for your medical bills, lost income, vehicle damage, and other harm resulting from the crash?
-If so, your case might stand a better chance of success.
+If so, your case has a much better chance of success.

-If your injuries are minimal and the other side is offering a fair settlement, it's possible to handle a car accident claim yourself.
-But if your injuries are anything more than minor, or the process looks like it might get contentious (as it often does), it makes sense to discuss your situation with an attorney.
+If your injuries are minor and the other side is offering a fair settlement, it's possible to handle a car accident claim yourself.
+But if your injuries require medical treatment fault for the accident is in dispute, it makes sense to discuss your situation with an attorney.
 That way you can ensure that your rights are protected and get the most out of your case.